taltechnlp/est-asr-pipeline/README.md

 Run:

-    NXF_VER=23.10.3 nextflow run transcribe.nf -profile docker,sge --in /path/to/some_audiofile.mp3
+    nextflow run transcribe.nf -profile docker,sge --in /path/to/some_audiofile.mp3

-*Note: NXF_VER=23.10.3 sets the Nextflow version.
-Version 24+ will currently not work.*

 #### SLURM

 Run:

-    NXF_VER=23.10.3 nextflow run transcribe.nf -profile docker,slurm --in /path/to/some_audiofile.mp3
+    nextflow run transcribe.nf -profile docker,slurm --in /path/to/some_audiofile.mp3

-*Note: NXF_VER=23.10.3 sets the Nextflow version.
-Version 24+ will currently not work.*

 In both cases, some things in nextflow.config might need to be modified.

 ### Running without Docker

-TODO
+We are currently only using Docker or Singularity containers and don't provide instructions for installing all dependencies locally.

 ### Command line parameters